 These types of issues can mean that your dog is sensitive to changes in their environment.
 If they scream or react fearfully in outside environments, it could be a deeper-rooted behavior that may require the assistance of your veterinarian or professional.

 Most new pet owners avoid cutting a Pugs nails because they have heard stories about a Pug screaming or howling like they’re being killed.
 It took me a while before I finally mustered up the courage to trim Mindy my black Pugs nails.
-Check out this article if you want to learn how to trim your Pug’s nails.

 How to Get Them to Stop: Make sure that you’re using the right clippers, I highly recommend these which won’t cause them to bleed.
 Make the whole nail clipping as positive as can be.
 Don’t forget to give them a treat after you’re done, eventually, they will learn that the whole process is painless.